 August 15, 2014: Zimbabwe

 The next day I decided to go to the Zimbabwe side of the falls.
 I wanted to go for 2 reasons.
-I wanted to see the other side of the falls and I wanted a reason to go to Zimbabwe.
+I wanted to see the other side of the falls and I wanted a reason to go to Zimbabwe, which would be a new country.
 Once again, I walked across the bridge and through the no mans land on the Zimbabwe side which was full of baboons and warthogs.
 At the gate on the other side, I paid the $30 fee and got a really cool visa.
 The entrance to the falls was 50 meters past immigration.
 The Zimbabwe park was much nicer than the Zambian park- it had informational signs describing the history (both geologic and modern) and had much nicer walkways.
 The Zimbabwe side is also directly across from the “main falls”, the world’s largest sheet of falling water.
 The mist/upward rain was quite strong there and it was difficult to see the falls.
 The final viewpoint was nicer than the Zambian side for photographs since there was no railing although it was more difficult to see the rainbows.

 After seeing the falls, I walked over to the town of Victoria Falls.
 Unfortunately there wasn’t much to do in the town center- it was only about 3 blocks long.
 I headed over to the Victoria Falls Hotel for lunch.
 The hotel was straight out of colonial Africa and I felt uneasy with the setup- an all black staff and all white customers (although that was the demographics of the local and tourist population here).
 There were also lots of old colonial posters.
 That said, the hotel, meal, drinks and views were spectacular.
 The lawn has a nice view of the bridge and the bungee jumpers.